Skip to content

 opencodeopencode

-When the daemon is running through a managed service, that PATH comes from your login shell environment on macOS and Linux rather than the service manager’s default environment.
+When the daemon is running through a managed service, that PATH comes from your login shell environment on macOS and Linux plus common user, Homebrew, and system binary directories.
+If login-shell resolution fails, the daemon logs a warning and uses a degraded fallback PATH that may omit version-manager shim directories.
 On Windows it reuses the current process environment instead of reloading a login shell.
-If agent discovery still does not resolve the binary you expect, use an explicit agent_path_override.
+If native agent discovery still does not resolve the binary you expect, check ~/.no-mistakes/logs/daemon.log and use an explicit agent_path_override.

 Override paths in global config: